hypo69/hypo/docs/gemini/set 0/ru/consultant/src/ai/prompts/developer/code_explainer_md_en.md

 **Explanation of Improvements (placeholder):**

-The provided example demonstrates the application of the instructions.
+The provided example demonStartes the application of the instructions.
 Key improvements include RST-style docstrings, usage of `logger.error` for error handling, and more descriptive comments.
 The `j_loads` function is used for safer JSON loading.
 The example includes `try...except` blocks to handle potential `json.JSONDecodeError` and general exceptions gracefully.
-The example function demonstrates error handling within a `try...except` block using `logger.error`.
+The example function demonStartes error handling within a `try...except` block using `logger.error`.
 This is more robust than simply using `try...except` without logging, as it allows better debugging and monitoring of errors in the code.

 **Important Note:**  Replace the placeholder comments and example code with the actual code you want analyzed and improved.